 Dr. Tallman is a biological anthropologist specializing in forensic anthropology, human skeletal biology, forensic archaeology, and anatomy.
-He received his Ph.D. from the University of Tennessee, Knoxville, M.A. from the State University of New York, Binghamton, and B.A. from the University of Washington.
-Dr. Tallman is presently an Assistant Professor in the Departments of Anatomy & Neurobiology and Anthropology at Boston University, where he teaches courses in human osteology, biological anthropology method and theory, bioarchaeology, forensic anthropology, and human rights.
-He heads the Forensic and Bioanthropology Laboratory Group, teaches, and advises students the M.S.
+He received his Ph.D. from the University of Tennessee, Knoxville, M.A. from the State University of New York, Binghamton, B.A. from the University of Washington, and A.A. from Shoreline Community College.
+Dr. Tallman is presently an Assistant Professor in the Department of Anatomy & Neurobiology at the Boston University School of Medicine, where he teaches courses in human osteology, biological anthropology method and theory, bioarchaeology, forensic anthropology, and human rights.
+Dr. Tallman has secondary appointments in the Department of Anthropology and Program in Archaeology at Boston University and teaches in BU's Kilachand Honors College.
+He heads the Forensic and Bioanthropology Laboratory (FAB Lab) Group, teaches, and advises students the M.S.
 Program in Forensic Anthropology at the Boston University School of Medicine.
-Also at BU, Dr. Tallman serves on the Faculty/University Council, Faculty Council Equity and Inclusion Committee, Native American Graves Protection and Repatriation Act Review Committee, and BUSM's Diversity Steering Group.
+Also at BU, Dr. Tallman serves on the Faculty/University Council, Faculty Council Equity and Inclusion Committee, Native American Graves Protection and Repatriation Act Review Committee, BUSM's Diversity Steering Group, and the Department of Anatomy & Neurobiology's Diversity, Equity, Inclusion, and Justice Committee.
 Additionally, he is a Registered Professional Archaeologist, Fellow in the Anthropology Section of the American Academy of Forensic Sciences (AAFS), and Forensic Anthropologist with the Disaster Mortuary Operational Response Team (DMORT IX).
 Dr. Tallman’s ongoing research examines: human skeletal biology; sex and ancestry/population affiliation estimation; skeletal variability of sexual dimorphism and ancestry in East and Southeast Asia; human identification; population history and structure; forensic methods; CT scan data; secular change; diversity, inclusion, and mentorship in forensic anthropology; and critical race theory in biological and forensic anthropology.

 Dr. Tallman served as Co-Chair for the Diversity and Inclusion Committee in the AAFS Anthropology Section from 2017 to 2020 and the AAFS Diversity Outreach Committee in 2020.